raptorjs-legacy/rapido/README.md

 ## Stack
 A stack is a collection of commands that are all related to a particular technology stack.
 Rápido supports using multiple stacks, and new stacks can easily be installed from `npm` using the `rapido` CLI as described below.
+When running a command, the command is searched for in the stacks that are currently enabled.

 ### Installing Stacks
 A new stack can be installed using the following command:<br>